 Exhibitions and other projects

-Cheryl has produced and managed three major exhibitions:
+Cheryl has created, produced and managed several major exhibitions:

 How the Vote Was Won was an exhibition about the use of the Arts and Media by the Suffragettes to win hearts and minds for the campaign for the vote.
 It was curated by Susan Croft and V. Irene Cockroft.
 The exhibition included jewelry by suffrage artist Ernestine Mills , supplied by her great-niece V. Irene Cockroft.